wsrtka/VeracityFlow/README.md

 The pipeline is built on three frameworks working in concert:

 **LangGraph** orchestrates the overall workflow as a stateful graph.
-A claim enters the graph and passes through a sequence of nodes — research planning, web search, and agent debate — before producing a final report.
+A claim enters the graph and passes through a research planning node, a search node (which loops up to 3 times to gather sufficient evidence), and finally a reporting node that produces the final verdict.

 **DSPy** handles the LLM-powered reasoning steps.
-A `ChainOfThought` module generates targeted search queries from the input claim, using Gemini 2.5 Flash as the underlying model via the Gemini AI Studio API.
+A `ChainOfThought` module with a typed `GenerateSearchQueries` signature generates exactly 3 targeted search queries from the input claim, using Gemini 2.5 Flash as the underlying model via the Gemini AI Studio API.

 **AutoGen (autogen-agentchat)** runs the multi-agent debate at the end of the pipeline.
-A `FactChecker` and a `Contextualist` agent argue the claim against the retrieved evidence, and a `Judge` agent reviews the debate and issues a final Veracity Score (0–100) with a summary.
+A `FactChecker` and a `Contextualist` agent debate the claim against the retrieved evidence for 4 messages, after which a `Judge` agent reviews the transcript and issues a final Veracity Score (0–100) with a summary.

 Web search is powered by the **Tavily** search API with advanced depth and raw content retrieval.